Last Updated on by Michael Brockbank

 There is also desktop and mobile device versions if you prefer it over using a web browser.

 A lot of people love using Trello.
 It’s a great system to let you see projects quickly, including things like comments, attachments, or even due dates.
 As a writer, this is helpful for keeping track of what you’re doing.

 Like most of the project management apps in this list, Trello also comes with an intuitive app available for Android and iOS devices.
 This means you can stay productive and updated while on the move.

 The free version gives you unlimited cards and lists.
 However, you’re limited to 10mb file attachments.
 In reality, this is usually plenty for writers.
 And that’s even if you plan on uploading files to your account.

 If you’re looking for something simple for just a handful of team members, Wrike is another good choice.
-In the free version, you’re able to add up to 5 users on the account.
+In the free version, you’re able to add up to 5 users to the account.

 You can customize the dashboards, share calendars, reschedule tasks, or take a look at project reports.
 Though, most of the better features are locked behind the paid version of Wrike.

 However, you probably don’t need a lot of the bells-and-whistles as a freelance writer.
 Most of us just need a task management system to check off completed projects.
 And Wrike can do this with a nice interface.

 Using its free project tracking tools, you can keep up with what work needs to be done while keeping your day organized.